Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Methodology

+In the disentangled representation of the input data, where the known \maintask{} variation is encoded into a subspace of our choice, we look for new auxiliary tasks in the remaining subspaces.
+Intuitively, we wish to have a disentangled subspace that exhibits a clustering tendency over the projected data.
+This notion is implicitly built into the disentanglement loss function in Equation~\ref{eq:eq_disentanglement_loss}, mainly due to the distance loss $\mathcal{L}_{dist}$.
+Let $\mathcal{S}_{j}$ (obtained from the projector $p_{j}$) be the subspace where $\mathcal{L}_{dist}$ is minimal after training.
+We apply a clustering algorithm to the latent representation lying in $\mathcal{S}_{j}$, as shown inside the blue rectangle in Figure~\ref{fig:fig_detaux}.
+After clustering, we obtain a set of discrete pseudo-labels, determining the new auxiliary classification task.
+Given that the disentanglement procedure already indicates how much each subspace might contain different clusters (via $\mathcal{L}_{dist}$), choosing the subspace $\mathcal{S}_{j}$ makes it so that the image embeddings are already well separated, providing a big advantage for the clustering procedure.

-While it is possible to use an arbitrary clustering algorithm, we would like for it to support clusters of arbitrary shapes and for the number of clusters to not be directly specified (\eg{}, K-Means).
-Therefore, we utilize the HDBSCAN algorithm introduced by~\cite{campello2013density}, due to its ability to cluster data points based on their proximity and density without the need to specify the number of clusters explicitly.
-In the case HDBSCAN finds just one cluster, no auxiliary task can be found, and the procedure stops.
-Otherwise, we have discovered a novel task and its corresponding labels $y'\in{}\mathbb{N}$, which can be used as input to any MTL model.
-In this work, we limit ourselves to finding one additional task only.
-Scaling on more tasks, \ie{}, investigating additional subspaces, is the subject of future work.
+Although it is possible to use an arbitrary clustering algorithm, we would like it to support clusters of arbitrary shapes and not to directly specify the number of clusters.
+Therefore, we utilize HDBSCAN~\cite{campello2013density}, as it allows us to cluster data points based on their proximity and density without explicitly specifying the number of clusters.
+This algorithm can associate points that cannot be assigned to any cluster to a ``noise'' cluster, which we can retain as an additional label of the auxiliary task, making it very robust.
+If HDBSCAN finds only one cluster, we denote the run as unsuccessful and stop the procedure, as training it would lead to trivial MTL results.
+Otherwise, we have discovered a novel task and its corresponding labels $y'\in{}\mathbb{N}$, which can be used with any \gls{mtl} model, as shown in the bottom right part of Figure~\ref{fig:fig_detaux}.
+In this work, we limit ourselves to finding only one auxiliary task.
+Scaling on more tasks is the subject of future work.
+At this stage, we have enriched our dataset with an additional set of labels, obtaining $D'=\{\,(x_{i},y_{i},y'_{i})\,|\,\forall{}i\in{}\{ 1\dots{}N\},\,x_{i}\in{}\mathcal{R}^{w\times{}h\times{}c},\,y_{i},y'_{i}\in{}\mathbb{N}\}$.